Transcendental Meditation technique: Courses

 The Maharishi has drawn criticism from yogis and "stricter Hindus" who have accused him of selling "commercial mantras".
 At the same time, the Maharishi's "promises of better health, stress relief and spiritual enlightenment" have drawn "devotees from all over the world", despite the fees.
-According to The Complete Idiot's Guide to World Religions, by Brandon Toropov and Father Luke Buckles, insistence on fees for TM instruction has caused critics to question the Maharishi's motives; however, "the movement is not, to all appearances, an exploitive one".
+According to The Complete Idiot's Guide to World Religions, by Brandon Toropov and Father Luke Buckles, insistence on fees for TM instruction has caused criticism of the Maharishi's motives.

 TM-Sidhi program

 The TM-Sidhi program is a form of meditation introduced by Maharishi Mahesh Yogi in 1975.
 It is based on, and described as a natural extension of the Transcendental Meditation technique.
-The goal of the TM-Sidhi program is to accelerate personal growth and improve mind–body coordination by training the mind to think from what the Maharishi has described as a fourth major state of consciousness called Transcendental Consciousness.
+The goal of the TM-Sidhi program is to accelerate personal growth and improve mind–body coordination by training the mind to think from what the Maharishi has described as a fourth major state of consciousness. called Transcendental Consciousness.

 Yogic Flying, a mental-physical exercise of hopping while cross-legged, is a central aspect of the TM-Sidhi program.
 With the introduction of the TM-Sidhi program in 1976, it was postulated that a group of people practising the TM-Sidhi program twice a day, together in one place, would increase "life-supporting trends" in the surroundings, with the threshold for the group size being the square root of 1% of the area's population.
 This was called the "Extended Maharishi Effect", referring to the "Maharishi effect" with a threshold of 1% of the population.
 These effects have been examined in 14 published studies, including a gathering of over 4,000 people in Washington DC in the summer of 1993.
 While empirical studies have been published in peer-reviewed academic journals this research remains controversial and has been characterised as pseudoscience by sceptics James Randi, Carl Sagan, and others.
+The editor of the Journal of Conflict Resolution that published some of the research also questioned its validity.
+Bob Roth, a high-profile TM teacher and CEO of the David Lynch Foundation, has acknowledged that nobody has ever observed a practitioner hover or fly via yogic flying.